XETV-TDT

 XETV-TDT (channels 6 and 16) is a television station located in Tijuana, Baja California, Mexico, broadcasting programs from Canal 5 and NU9VE.
-Its terrestrial signal also covers the San Diego, California area across the international border in the United States.
-The station is owned by Mexican media company Televisa, and its technical operations and transmitter facilities are located at Mount San Antonio in Tijuana.
+Its terrestrial signal also covers the San Diego area across the Mexico–United States border.
+The station is owned by Grupo Televisa, and its technical operations and transmitter facilities are located at Mount San Antonio in Tijuana.

 From its initial sign-on in 1953 until 2017, XETV broadcast English-language programming and operated business offices, and later a studio and newsroom, in San Diego.
 The station's American operations were managed by Bay City Television, a California-based corporation owned by Televisa.
-It was most recently an affiliate of The CW Television Network.
+It was most recently an affiliate of The CW.
 XETV ceased its San Diego operations on May 31, 2017; The CW moved its San Diego affiliation from XETV's main channel to a subchannel of KFMB-TV (channel 8.2) the following day; XETV's cable channel 6 was transitioned to KFMB-DT2 on the same date.